SAN DIEGO TRAFFIC

 Changes in San Diego school traffic patterns

 In the 1950's more than half of San Diego school children walked or bicycled to school.
 That number has fallen below 10 percent as streets have become wider and more dangerous.
 This trend combined with the loss of school bus service, has resulted in an overwhelming increase in parents driving their children to and from school.
-San Diego traffic reports estimate that 20 to 25 percent of rush hour traffic on local streets is now attributable to the school commute.
+San Diego traffic reports show that 20 to 25 percent of rush hour traffic on local streets is now attributable to the school commute.

-Cell phones slow San Diego traffic
+Cell phones add to San Diego traffic congestion

-Office: 760-496-7935 Cell: 760-822-8690 E-mail:
+760-822-8690 E-mail:

-© Copyright 1997-2008 Neal Hribar.
+© Copyright 1997-, Neal Hribar.
 All rights reserved.
+CA Real Estate License 00871930